bean-mhm/img-aligner/docs/v0.1.0-alpha/tutorial.md

 Once optimization starts, a new section named _STATS_ will show up which will display optimization statistics and a plot of the cost.
-Also, the image viewer will switch to the difference image and update it and the grid preview in realtime.
+Also, the image viewer will switch to the difference image which is updated in realtime along with the grid preview.

 # Another Example